 3. Be Bold and Aggressive When Buying a House

 Obviously, a good negotiator isn’t a pushover.
-But a good strategy is to take it a step further and become a little aggressive in your negotiations when buying a house in Washington DC and North Carolina.
+But a good strategy is to take it a step further and become a little aggressive in your negotiations when buying a house in Charlotte.
 And this applies especially to your initial bid.

 You could, for example, make your bid 10% below what you’re actually willing to pay.
 This means that negotiations will then have a starting point and will revolve around your bid and not the asking price.
 Also, if you’re an established buyer and have some financial leverage, you could offer more than the standard 20% down, thus getting lender pre-approval.
 And then you can aggressively apply this financial leverage in negotiations.